 - FBT may apply, reducing tax benefits

-- High residual payments are often required at lease end which might land you in negative equity.
+- A residual payment is required at lease end which, subject to market conditions may result in negative equity.

-- Complex calculations make true costs hard to determine
+- Complex calculations make true costs (and benefits) hard to determine

 Vehicle ownership issues

-- You never own the vehicle during the lease term
+- You do not own the vehicle during the lease term

 - Wear and tear charges at lease end